SAAC offers funding for student activities

 Department or organizations interested in taking advantage of the funding opportunity should fill out the SAAC funding application listed at http://www.etsu.edu/students/currentstudents/forms.aspx.
 In addition to this application, applicants must submit a budget outlining the department or organization’s financial needs for the 2014-15 academic year as an email attachment to the Office of Student Affairs at email@example.com by 4:30 p.m. on Feb.
 28.

 Applicants should receive a confirmation email within two business days of receipt.
 If an applicant does not receive confirmation within two business days, a representative of the department or organization should contact the Office of Student Affairs at 423-439-6129.

 A budget preparation workshop is scheduled for 3 p.m. on Jan.
 29 in Meeting Room 3 of the D.P.
 Culp University Center.

 SAAC Chairman Joe Sherlin said that the workshop is designed to answer questions concerning the completion of the budget and application.

 Sherlin said that once the application period concludes, applicants will have an opportunity to address the committee.

-“Everybody gets an opportunity to justify their request in person before the committee,” Sherlin said.
+“Everybody gets an opportunity to justify their request in person before the committee,” said Joe Sherlin, SAAC chairman.
 “Then, the committee makes its decision.”

 Anyone needing additional information about the SAAC should contact Sherlin in person in the student affairs office, located in Room 352 in the D.P.
 Culp University Center, or call 423-439-6129.